 6) Angkor Wat, Cambodia

-Angkor Wat is an enormous temple complex situated in northern Cambodia.
+Angkor Wat is an enormous temple complex in northern Cambodia.
 The temple was originally built as a Hindu Temple for Lord Vishnu.
-It was constructed in the early 12th century by King Suryavarman II of the Khmer Dynasty.
-Towards the end of the 12th century, it transformed into a Buddhist temple and now is regarded as a Hindu-Buddhist Temple.
+King Suryavarman II of the Khmer Dynasty constructed it in the early 12th century.
+Towards the end of the 12th century, it transformed into a Buddhist temple.
+And now it is regarded as a Hindu-Buddhist Temple.
 The magnificent monument is spread across 400 acres making it the largest religious monument in the world.

 The Amber Room was famously dubbed as the eighth wonder of the world before its disappearance.
 Constructed in the 18th century, the Amber Room was a chamber made up of amber panels which were gold encrusted.
 The grand chamber was a gift from Prussia to Tsar, Peter the Great of Russia, celebrating their peace and its beauty enthralled the world.

-However, the eighth wonder was stolen by the Nazis during World War II and till date, its whereabouts remain a mystery.
+However, the Nazis stole the eighth wonder during World War II and to date, its whereabouts remain a mystery.
 A reconstruction of the chamber was ordered in 1979 which was eventually completed in 2003.
 The new Amber Room is now on display at the Tsarskoye Selo State Museum-Reserve outside of St. Petersburg.

 The Pink and White terraces in New Zealand are now regarded as one of the lost wonders of the world.
 But before their disappearance, they were quite a sight to behold.
 These terraces were once located on the shores of Lake Rotomahana and were the largest formation of silica sinters on Earth.